Division of Humanities and Social Sciences: Goals & Objectives

 The Michael and Kitty Dukakis Center for Public and Humanitarian Service

-Launched in September 1999 as the Michael S. Dukakis Chair in Public Policy and Service, in its current form the Dukakis Center is the administrative home to ACT’s BA in International Relations.
-The mission of the Dukakis Center is to expose youth to the pressing public affairs issues of our times, with a principal view toward inspiring young people to become involved in public service.
+Launched in September 1999 as the Michael S. Dukakis Chair in Public Policy and Service, the Dukakis Center has the mission to expose youth to the pressing public affairs issues of our times, with a principal view toward inspiring young people to become involved in public service.

 An integral function of the Dukakis Center is the Dukakis Seminar Series.
 Each semester ACT hosts prominent Greek and international public figures whose professional careers illustrate the Dukakis’ own commitment to public service.
 Dukakis lecturers have included Nicholas Burns, Monteagle Stearns, Mark Mazower, Thea Halo, Dušan Batakovic, Radmila Sekerenska, Edi Rama, Nadezhda Mihaylova, Alvaro de Soto, and Michael Dukakis himself.